 Johanna Walton MBACP (Accred.)
 Counsellor and Consultative Supervisor.

-Hello I'm Jo,a qualified Integrative Counsellor experienced in working with adults and young people.
+Hello, I'm Jo, a qualified and experienced Integrative Counsellor, and a Consultative Supervisor.
 Counselling really can be a great benefit to most people, everybody needs help with something at some stage in their life, and there can be times when we may need to address problems and issues that cause us emotional distress, or lead us to feel overwhelmed.

 "Growth means change and change involves risk, stepping from the known into the unknown" (George Shinn).

 Often that first step to seeking counselling can be a difficult one to take.
-It can feel a little like stepping into the unknown but many of the clients I have worked with report that it has impacted positively on their lives through gaining a greater sense of self awareness and understanding of themselves and others.
+It can feel a little like stepping into the unknown.
+Many of the clients I have worked with report that seeking counselling has impacted positively on their lives through gaining a greater sense of self-awareness and understanding of themselves and others.
 Self- growth and positive change can lead to a more fulfilling and productive life.

 When life challenges us in some way feelings of anxiety, confusion, anger, insecurity and depression are all natural responses to these challenges.
 They are efficient warning signs that get our attention by disrupting our lives, making us feel unsettled and insecure.
 We may choose to ignore the warning signs and push them to the back of our minds - in the hope that they will 'go away' - sadly, they don't.
 Alternatively, we can acknowledge them by trying to understand and make sense of the feelings, thoughts & behaviours that are unsettling our lives.